Mon - Sat 09:00-18:00

 Do bifold doors in a load-bearing wall always need structural calculations?

 Yes.
 Any opening in a load-bearing wall that requires a new lintel or beam requires Building Control approval, and that approval requires bifold door structural calculations signed by a qualified structural engineer.
-This applies regardless of how the opening is formed or who carries out the work.

 Can I use a standard lintel catalogue for a 3m+ bifold opening?